leg100/otf/docs/auth/org_token.md

 They are equivalent to organization tokens in [Terraform Cloud](https://developer.hashicorp.com/terraform/cloud-docs/users-teams-organizations/api-tokens#organization-api-tokens).
 They possess the same permissions as those documented for Terraform Cloud.

-To manage your tokens, go to your organization main menu:
+To manage your tokens, go to your organization main menu and select **organization token**:

 ![organization main menu](../images/organization_main_menu.png){.screenshot .crop}